 Alternative organizations (AOs) aim at producing new ways of thinking about the social relationships involved in work, consumption, financing, remuneration and exchange.
 Do they contribute to it?
 Can we identify new knowledge stemming from these organizations?
 What is the potential for changing society through by these AOs?

 The research group adresses these issues, through examining numerous cases, within a research ethics that allows the conditions for the creation and development of such organizations to be identified, along with their potential limitations and contradictions.

-To this end, the group will in particular consider how actors conceive their organizations and the knowledge they produce and disseminate.
+To this end, the group considers how actors conceive their organizations and the knowledge they produce and disseminate.
 It is noteworthy that some of these actors are very active in thinking, theorizing and sharing their on-going experiences.
 A research study on AOs therefore calls for forms of research that go far beyond a position of observation or control from above and allow integration into the collectives and the work of conceptualization and production of knowledge that they undertake.

 This theme takes part into the PICRI PAP-SCIC series of projects (http://www.popess.fr/) and continues in a new ESADICAS (étude socioanthropologique des dispositifs collectifs d'acculturation à la sobriété) project funded by the ADEME : https://esadicas.hypotheses.org/

 Arnaud Thauvron (IRG), Pierre Astolfi (IRG) Sylvie Lecarpentier-Moyal (ERUDITE) and Jacques Printemps (LAMA)

 The concept of the discount rate is central to finance and accounting.
 By making it posible to convert a future sum into a present value, it is at the core of evaluation procedures.
 The evolution of interest rates in recent years calls into question many certainties.
 Therefore, the definition, estimation, and use of discount rates by professionals need to be examined.